 An Ostrich Nest

+We see most birds do this, but with ostriches and their underground nests, this scene becomes quite a bit more conspicuous.
 Since ostriches have relatively small heads compared to their massive bodies, it’s easy to think (especially if you’re watching from a distance) that the big birds are actually burying their heads in the ground!

 Ostriches aren’t the only birds with underground nests.
 Most of the ostrich’s relatives—emus, kiwis, and rheas, collectively called the ratite birds—are flightless, so they all have on-the-ground or underground nests.